 A strong social circle (friends or family) is critical to your success in medical school.
 Medical school is an incredibly stressful time in life, and knowing that you have the support of others can be a huge benefit to maintaining the motivation needed to continue.

 In addition to your pre-med school family and friends, you also need to build relationships with other medical students.
 Trust me; you will inevitably need help in your studies.
-Knowing someone that can understand and is going through the same difficulties as you makes it much easier to thrive in school because you know that you are not alone.
+Knowing someone who understands and is going through the same difficulties as you makes it much easier to thrive in school because you know you are not alone.

 Build Healthy Habits

-It is extremely easy to lose track of taking care of your health when you are going through the rigors of medical school.
+It is extremely easy to lose track of taking care of your health when going through medical school's rigors.
 Many medical students skip out on sleep and healthy eating, and many forget to exercise at all.
 It is an incredibly common occurrence with medical students.

 Another healthy habit that many students forget to focus on is socialization.
-It seems like since you are so busy doing schoolwork, you won’t have time for socialization, but you still need to do it.
+Since you are so busy doing schoolwork, you won’t have time for socialization, but you still need to do it.

 Learning to follow these tips will help you learn how to thrive in medical school from the start.
 Additionally, these tips should be utilized together so that they can build off of one another to help you further succeed.
-Think about it like this, once you create better study strategies, you will then have more time to focus on your health and more time to spend with your friends and loved ones, all of which will help keep you refreshed and help to prevent burnout.
+Think about it like this: once you create better study strategies, you will have more time to focus on your health and spend with your friends and loved ones, all of which will help keep you refreshed and help prevent burnout.

 Becoming a doctor is such a wonderful and rewarding goal.
 I wish you all the best on your journey to get there!